StydeNet/html/docs/field-builder.md

 With this configuration, the "checkbox" fields will use the `vendor/styde/html/themes/bootstrap/fields/checkbox.blade.php` template by default, while the "checkboxes" and "radios" fields will use the `vendor/styde/html/themes/bootstrap/fields/collection.blade.php` template.

-As you can see, the configuration for this is theme specific, as each CSS framework have different specifications.
+As you can see, the configuration for this is theme specific, as every CSS framework has different specifications.

-Note: you'd only have to worry for the theme you actually need, so if you don't plan to use Bootstrap, you can erase/skip the Bootstrap configuration.
+Note: you'd only have to worry about the theme you actually need, so if you don't plan to use Bootstrap, you can erase/skip the Bootstrap configuration.

-###Customize for a particular field
+### Customize for a particular field

 You can specify a custom `template` for a single field through the `'template key'` of the `$attributes` array, like this: